 3.22.
 "Lying down/supine/prone position" means a position where at least the child's head and body excluding its limbs are on a horizontal surface when at rest in the CRS.

 3.23.
 "Vehicle seat" means a structure, which may or may not be integral with the vehicle structure, complete with trim and intended to seat one adult person.
 In this respect:

+--means a structure likely to be anchored to the vehicle structure, including its trim and attachment fittings, intended to be used in a vehicle, and to

+seat one or more adult persons.
+Depending on its orientation, a seat is defined as follows:

+3.23.1.
+“Forward-facing seat² means a seat which can be used while the vehicle is in motion and which faces towards the front of the vehicle in

+such a manner that the vertical plane of symmetry of the seat forms an angle of less than +10° or 10° with the vertical plane of symmetry of the

+vehicle.

+3.23.2.
+“Rearward-facing seat² means a seat which can be used while the vehicle is in motion and which faces towards the rear of the vehicle in

+such a manner that the vertical plane of symmetry of the seat forms an angle of less than +10° or 10° with the vertical plane of symmetry of the

+vehicle.

+3.23.3.
+“Side-facing seat² means a seat which can be used whilst the vehicle is in motion and which faces towards the side of the vehicle in such a

+manner that the vertical plane of symmetry of the seat forms an angle of 90° (± 10°) with the vertical plane of symmetry of the vehicle.

 3.24.
 "Group of vehicle seats" means either a bench seat or a plurality of seats which are separate but side by side (i.e. so fixed that the front anchorages of one seat are in line with the front or rear anchorages of another seat or on a line passing between those anchorages), each seat accommodating one or more seated adult persons.